gcharest/gluko/README.md

 - Using official Canadian nutritional data
 - Supporting families and caregivers with multi-subject management and meal tracking

+## ⚠️ Important Disclaimer

+**Gluko is NOT a certified medical device or application.** This project is a carbohydrate counting reference and calculation tool only.

+**Do NOT use Gluko as a substitute for professional medical advice.** Always:

+- Consult with your healthcare provider before making any diabetes management decisions
+- Verify nutritional information against reliable sources
+- Exercise careful review of all calculations
+- Understand that nutritional data may contain errors or be incomplete
+- Use this app only as a supplementary guide tool

+This application is not approved by health authorities and should not be relied upon for medical purposes.
+Proper insulin dosing and diabetes management require professional medical guidance.

 ## Experimental

 This project is experimental and not intended for medical use.
 Always consult with a healthcare professional for medical advice and insulin dosing.